 - All university students (full or part-time) who intend to use the campus parking facilities at any time shall register their vehicles and permanently display the proper parking permit. - Students that have guests with a vehicle are required to register the guest vehicle.
 All guests are subject to all parking policies.
-The hosting student will be held responsible for guest violations and subsequent fines. - Parking permit fees will be paid in cash at the time of issuance. - Semester and temporary parking permits are available. - Permits will be registered to individuals only. - Permits will be a transferable hanging permit for use on multiple vehicles.
-Permits must be displayed on the dashboard in the vehicle in use.
+The hosting student will be held responsible for guest violations and subsequent fines. - Parking permit fees will be paid in cash at the time of issuance. - Semester and temporary parking permits are available. - Permits will be registered to individuals only. - Permits will be a transferable for use on multiple vehicles.
 Only current year permits are to be displayed on the vehicle. - All permits must be returned upon expiration.
-Failure to return a permit in a timely fashion will result in loss of monetary deposit. - It is the responsibility of the registrant to ensure their permit is properly used and displayed. - The replacement of the parking permits, as a result of being lost or stolen from an unlocked vehicle, will be charged at the current permit price.
+Failure to return a permit in a timely fashion will result in loss of monetary deposit. - It is the responsibility of the registrant to ensure their permit is properly used. - The replacement of the parking permits, as a result of being lost or stolen from an unlocked vehicle, will be charged at the current permit price.
 Lost permits will result in loss of monetary deposit.